Next Generation Science Standards

 (NGSS) – Aligned Programs for Middle School

-These 2.5-hour immersive field-based programs are not only fun, but engaging, hands-on and authentic in a classroom of nature’s design.
+These immersive field-based programs are not only fun, but engaging, hands-on and authentic in a classroom of nature’s design.

 A summary of our middle school programs is below.